sthbrx/sthbrx.github.io/content/blog/2016-05-12-doubles-in-hex.markdown

 option was to print our double in it's raw hex format.

-This is the point where we all think back to that university course where number representations were covered in depth, and terms like mantissa and exponent surface in our minds.
+This is the point where we all think back to that university course where number representations were covered in depth, and terms like 'mantissa' and 'exponent' surface in our minds.
 Of course as we rack our brains we realise there's no way that we're going to remember exactly how a double is represented and bring up the [IEEE 754 Wikipedia page](https://en.wikipedia.org/wiki/Double-precision_floating-point_format).

-# What is a Double?
+## What is a Double?

-Taking a step back for a second a double (or a double-precision floating-point) is a number format used to represent floating-point numbers (those with a decimal component).
+Taking a step back for a second, a double (or a double-precision floating-point) is a number format used to represent floating-point numbers (those with a decimal component).
 They are made up of a sign bit, an exponent and a fraction (or mantissa):